aio-libs/aiohttp/docs/web_reference.rst

       - *Forwarded*
       - *X-Forwarded-For*
-      - peername of opened socket
+      - peer name of opened socket

       Returns :class:`str`, or ``None`` if no remote IP information is provided.